EG-lisy/PlasmoVis/README.md

 # About

-This page includes additional information about the development of PlasmoVis and direct links to the <i>P. knowlesi</i> dataset initially tested on PlasmoVis <b>(Figure 19)</b>.
+This page includes additional information about the development of PlasmoVis.
+Direct links to the <i>P. knowlesi</i> dataset initially tested on PlasmoVis are also included<b>(Figure 19)</b>.

 <p align="center"><img src="PV_pics/about.png"></img></p><b>Figure 19.</b> About section<br><br>